datagovua/public-finance/README.md

 [Fiscal Data Package](http://fiscal.dataprotocols.org/spec/#data-files) tries to define a standard representation of budgeting data.

+There are some state budget parsing scripts in this repository: https://github.com/datagovua/budget

 ## Spending data

 Actual spending data can be different from budgeted.